yaz-hr/salesdashboard/README.md

-# Interactive Dashboard with Python – Streamlit
+# Interactive POS Dashboard with Python – Streamlit

-Sales Dashboard built in Python and the Streamlit library to visualize Excel data.
+Sales Dashboard - Karachi Supertore built in Python and the Streamlit library to visualize the Excel POS data.

 ## Demo
 Sales Dashboard: https://dashboard-cis.herokuapp.com/